A select group of about 20 to 30 voices chosen by audition, Bel Canto is Hesston’s premier choir. Learn more on the Music Department page.

 The Campus Activities Center is a gymnasium and home to Hesston’s intramural athletics.

-A weekly worship service (every Sunday evening) planned by students under the direction of Campus Pastor Todd Lehman.
+A weekly worship service (every Sunday evening) planned by students under the direction of the campus pastor.

 A Newton donut shop and favorite late night haunt of area college students.